12 Best Free TextExpander Alternatives to Try in 2026

 TextExpander does not offer a free plan.
 If you want to use it, you have to upgrade to a paid plan.

 If you are looking for a text expander with a more generous free plan or just offers more features, there are plenty of other great options available.
-Check out the alternatives below to learn about these options.

 Why Look for a TextExpander Alternative?